hathitrust/holdings-backend/documentation/holdings-spec.md

 Used for:

-* Determining eligibility for inclusion in the HathiTrust Shared Print Program.
+* Determining eligibility for this item for various HathiTrust services such as resource sharing

 Status values accepted: